Thank you for joining us at the ALA 2014 Annual Conference!

 Description: IFLA organizers and staff will give a brief update about IFLA's initiatives and conference.

-E-Books and E-Readers: Leveling the Playing Field or Widening the Digital Gap?-IRRT Paper Session
+E-Books and E-Readers: Leveling the Playing Field or Widening the Digital Gap? - IRRT Paper Session and Projects

 1:00 pm - 2:30 pm